mkbaranovskyi/node/Lessons/middleware.md

 ***

-The same stands for planned code
+The same stands for the planned code

 ```js
 const express = require('express')